Hannah White: Sailing

 During her professional racing career, White featured heavily in the local press, frequently working for BBC local radio and ITV Meridian, covering maritime and sailing events.

 In 2010, White was part of the commentary team for the Olympic test event, Sail for Gold in Weymouth.
 In 2011, White became the lead presenter for the World Match Racing Tour, broadcasting to over 180 countries worldwide.
 The live coverage for Monsoon Cup in Malaysia was nominated for a National RTS Award for best live event.

 At the end of 2011, White joined the Volvo Ocean Race as Master of Ceremonies and Presenter.
 Commentating on racing, and MC’ing prize givings, race days arrival and departure ceremonies to 2.9 million people around the world.
 Average live audiences on In-Port race days were 43,882.

 White was co-presenter and commentator for the Sailing Venue, Weymouth at the London 2012 Olympic Games.

 Go Hard or Go Home

-Aired in January 2014, Go Hard or Go Home was produced by Channel 5 and focused on the members of the British public which White choose to train for athletic challenges.
+Aired in January 2014, Go Hard or Go Home was produced by Channel 5 and focused on people whom White chose to train for athletic challenges.